 A Family and Children First Council established under Ohio Revised Code Section 121.37 is not a taxing authority and is not subject to Ohio Revised Code Chapter 5705.
 As of October 1, 1997, all Family and Children First Councils are required to file an annual budget with its administrative agent.
-The Council filed an estimate of financial resources and an appropriation measure with the Wood County Department of Job and Family Services as required by Ohio law.
+The Council filed an estimate of financial resources and an estimate of expenditures with the ALS ADAMHS Board and Lawrence County Board of County Commissioners for their approval and to the Lawrence County Auditor as required by Ohio law.
+The Lawrence County Auditor inputs these appropriations into the system and monitors that the Council's expenditures do not exceed appropriations.